quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 Ben's bantering continued with few pauses as the two made their way out of the dilapidated village and through the picturesque countryside.
 The subject of Ben's monologue shifted from drugs, to sex (there wasn't much of it happening on the farm, except for a faddish fascination with something called "neotantra," apparently), to farming (Ben Abn was self-proclaimedly horrible at it), to the pre-transition way of life ("Can you believe it?
 They would take all these animals and cram them into little cages so they could turn them into food as cheap as they could?
 Animals!
 As food!"), before they finally arrived at Ben's "Shangri-La."

-"Not much compared to the lofts in Chicago, eh?"
+"Not much compared to the lofts you're used to, eh?"
 Ben remarked as they stood in the entrance to his ovular, thatched-roof hut, "But it's where I call home, so I've developed a liking for it.
 Got to sleep in a hammock though, or the bugs'll crawl all over you."
 Serĉa couldn't tell if he was kidding about that last part.

 "Do you have anything I could drink?"
 Serĉa asked.
 They'd stopped for a break at a well on the side of the path a few kilometers back, which Ben had explained was connected to a holding tank in the Farm's subsurface, but Serĉa wasn't used to walking so far and was fancying some cold refreshment.